Child care agreement and policies (FAQ’s 常问问题)

 Do I need to provide or pay a deposit to secure my child’s enrollment?

-Yes, a $2,500 check issued to “Little Bee Daycare and Preschool” is required to secure your
+Yes, a $2,500 non-interest bearing check issued to “Little Bee Daycare and Preschool” is required to secure your

-How far in advance do I need to notify Little Bee that my child will be leaving, or switching from a full-time schedule (Mon/Tue/Wed/Thu/Fri) to a part time schedule (Mon/Wed/Fri or Tue/Thu)?
+Q. How far in advance do I need to notify Little Bee that my child will be leaving, or switching from a full-time schedule (Mon/Tue/Wed/Thu/Fri) to a part time schedule (Mon/Wed/Fri or Tue/Thu)?

 60-day written notice is required for any schedule change.
-Without 30-day written notice, your
+Without a 60-day written notice, your deposit will be

 When is tuition due?